Shashidhar-Sathya/coupons/readme.md

 ## Introduction
-As a sales & marketing exercise, an entity isproviding Food & Beverage coupon to memebers of public driving through  or near a town.
+As a sales & marketing exercise, an entity is providing Food & Beverage coupon to memebers of public driving through  or near a town.
 Then the recipient of the coupon can:

     1. Accept the coupon - Yes
     2. Accept for later Use - Yes